FalconRider/The-Gellun-Folio-Two/README.md

 In most cases I used a form so that there was some standardization of output.
 The Ai engines did not remember my model from session to session so it was given fresh with each question. just as well, I could tweak it.
 I even asked the team to make suggestions for the form.
 One of them even suggested adding the PASS FAIL evaluations.

-I an not an Academic nor wish to be one, nor will publish in Academic papers.
+I am not an Academic nor wish to be one, nor will publish in Academic papers.
 This is it.

 All this material is open source with a  Creative commons licence.
 So have at it.
 It's either noise, ignore it, entertainment, enjoy it, or a Turning Basin Moment for a Physics stuck, aim for Sweden.